thisconnect/port/README.md

 #### Arguments:

-1. Data - the actual message
+1. Data - a buffer object or a string if encoding is not null.

 ### Event: stderr

 Fires on every message that is written to the console the [print] object or anything else.
 This event is only available with `-stderr` or `-nogui` flag.

 ```js
 pd.on('stderr', function(buffer){ });